grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_exemption_request.md

 # Table: kolide_exemption_request

-Lists the exemption requests made when when a user desires to permanently ignore a specific issue or set of issues on a single device.
+Lists the exemption requests made when a user desires to permanently ignore a specific issue or set of issues on a single device.
 These can be approved or denied by admins.

 ## Examples